anhthi-ieig/aws-docs/6. Storage/Amazon Simple Storage Service - S3.md

 6. S3 Glacier Deep Archive

-- `Like S3 Glacier but longer access times`
+- Is the `Lowest-cost storage class`
-- 2 retrieval options: 12 hours or 48 hours
+- Designed for `durability of 99.999999999%`
-- `Cheapest of all S3 options`
+- `Retrieval time within 12 hours`
 - Data stored across multiple Availability Zones
 - Recommend for

-  - `Long-term data archival accessed once or twice a year`
+  - Data that may be `accessed once or twice in a year`
-  - Retaining data for regulatory compliance requirements
+  - Data that will be `retained for 7-10 years`

 7. S3 Outposts